 Romanian, English, French, Italian and some German

 Sleeping.
-As of today, we have only one room (out of three) that is ready for guests.
+We have one bedroom that is ready for guests.
 It is fairly big and it has two double beds.
 We provide you with clean sheets weekly.
 Alternatively, tents can be placed on our lawn or anywhere in the garden and orchard.
-The second room is in the process of becoming the kitchen, to free space in the main room.

 Eating.
 We have a small kitchen with a wooden stove, an electric stove, kitchenware and a fridge.
-You can cook inside or make a fire for grill outside.
+You can also grill outside or bake in the cob oven.
 We provide basic foodstuffs, vegetables, fruit, diary products, bread, some meat etc. We try to make sure you have enough for three meals a day and, if possible, we also bring cooked food, but most of the time you will have to prepare them as you like.
 If you have special requirements, let us know in advance and we will try to provide you with what you need.
 Also, you can buy groceries from the two village shops.

 Washing.
-The house is connected to electricity but has no running water and no inside toilet.
+The house has no running water and no inside toilet.
 You'll have to get your own water from a community water well some 50 m away.
-We have an eco-toilet and a shower area outside, for summer.
+We have an eco-toilet and a solar shower area outside.
 We provide clean towels.
 During cold days you can wash inside, using warm water that you boil on the stove, just like many villagers still do.